 Cooinda (limited walk-in sites)

-Please note that this campground is closed during the summer months of December, January and February.
+This campground is closed during the summer months of December, January and February.

 Located within Wilpena Pound at the base of the inside track to St Mary Peak (Ngarri Mudlanha) this site is only accessible by hikers.
 There are no facilities on site.